 Amount of data per service call2 over time.
 Typical values are around 2-3 KiB per environment.

-Number of full-service calls per active host unit.
+Number of full-service calls per active host unit that the environment is using.
 Typical values are around 250.

 Values above the licensed limit indicate overages, for which sampling is triggered.
 After sampling is applied, values return to within licensed limits and the OneAgent capture rate will be below 100%.